pkLucid/Pokemon-Lucid/lucid_book/src/ai/move_effects.md

 * The rules of a double battles still apply.
 Meaning if AI targets a player mon to kill it, it will not go for protect if the target has no move to faint the AI mon

 ### Hazards (including Stone Axe / Ceaseless Edge)
-* If AI outdamages and player has a way to remove hazards, no score increase
+* If AI faints player in less hits and player has a way to remove hazards, no score increase
 * 70/30 in favor of no hazards if player has a way to remove rocks
 * If AI/player has only 3 mons left no score increase
 * AI will only set one layer of hazards for each move/hazard type